crlnvls/mvc-basic-auth/README.md

 # Basic authentication

-A basic Flask app with authentication in a MVC structure.
+A basic Flask app with authentication in a MVC structure using SQL database.

 Demo: [https://mvc-basic-auth.herokuapp.com/](https://mvc-basic-auth.herokuapp.com/)